liu-bioinfo-lab/celLink/README.md

 ```

 ## Vignettes
-A tutorial on integrating scRNA-seq and CODEX datasets from HPAP023 is provided.
+A tutorial on integrating scRNA-seq and CODEX datasets from HPAP023 donor is provided.
 Please check our tutorial website.

 ## Citation
 If you use Cellink in your research, please kindly cite our paper using the following reference: